do-community/developer-glossary/README.md

 - [Command-Line Interface on Wikipedia](https://en.wikipedia.org/wiki/Command-line_interface)
 ```

-If you see that the glossary is missing a term, we would love your help in adding it!

 Here are the steps you need to take to contribute a term:

 ### How to Make a PR from the GitHub web interface

-Go to [content/terms] and click the "Add File" button in the GitHub interface.
+Go to [content/terms](https://github.com/do-community/developer-glossary/tree/main/content/terms) and click the "Add File" button in the GitHub interface.

 Name the file `<your-new-term>.md` for example if you were adding a definition for `Command-Line Interface` you would name the file `command-line-interface.md`.